ZCai25/glm-fastapi-app/README.md

    - Docker image is built and pushed to the container registry.
    - Kubernetes deployment is updated with the new image.

+## Unit Test & Performance Test
+1. **Unit Test**
+   - pytest: change directory to test/pytest and run command 'pytest', it will run the 'test_main.py' for unit test and 'test_requests' for batch test
+2. **Performance Test**
+   - locust: change directory to test/locust and run command 'locust -f locust_test.py', it will open a server at 'http://127.0.0.1:8089/'.
+You can specify the test load and it can output the performance test report.
+   - see detail documentation at 'https://medium.com/@ashmi_banerjee/3-step-tutorial-to-performance-test-ml-serving-apis-using-locust-and-fastapi-40e6cc580adc'

 ## Notes

 - Update configuration files (`docker/Dockerfile`, `kubernetes/deployment.yml`) based on your model and requirements.